ManjulaChalla/quasirandomgenerator/guided_quasirandomGenerator_SYCLMigration/README.md

    ```
    c2s -p compile_commands.json --in-root ../../..
    ```
+##Optimizations

+SYCL has two kinds of queues that a programmer can create and use to submit kernels for execution:
+     In-order queues: Where kernels are executed in the order they were submitted to the queue.
+ Out-of-order queues: Where kernels can be executed in an arbitrary order (subject to the dependency constraints among them).
+The choice to create an in-order or out-of-order queue is made at the queue construction time through the property sycl::property::queue::in_order().
+By default, when no property is specified, the queue is out-of-order.
+The optimized code creates the queue as follows:
+         sycl::queue q_ct1 = sycl::queue(sycl::default_selector_v);
+Since we changed the queue from in-order to out-of-order execution, it resulted in better performance.
+To summarise, in-order queues guarantee the order of execution of commands, while out-of-order queues allow for greater flexibility and potential performance gains but require careful synchronization management.
+The choice of which queue to use depends on the requirements and constraints of the application being developed.

 ## Build the `QuasirandomGenerator` Sample for CPU and GPU

 > **Note**: If you have not already done so, set up your CLI